Sylius/Sylius/docs/cookbook/custom-model.rst

 In some cases you may be needing to add new models to your application in order to cover unique business needs.
 The proccess of extending Sylius with new entities is simple and intuitive.

-As an example we will take a **Supplier entity**, which may be really useful for th shop maintenance.
+As an example we will take a **Supplier entity**, which may be really useful for shop maintenance.

 1. Define your needs
 --------------------